Banganga Tank at Walkeshwar

 Entrance to the Shree Jagannath Mahadev temple

 The Jagannath Mahadev Temple has one of the two naubatkhanas at Walkeshwar, the other being at Vyankatesh Balaji Temple.
-The naubatkhana is built over the arched gateway, though now the space is used for residential purposes by the current occupants of the temple, many of whom live as tenants.
-The arched gateway opens to the street and is entered through a carved wooden door that opens to the inner courtyard.
+The current occupants of the temple, many of whom live as tenants, have built the naubatkhana over the arched gateway for residential purposes.
+A carved wooden door, which leads to the inner courtyard, opens the arched gateway to the street.

 Towering skyscrapers built on Malabar Hill overlooking Banganga Tank

-Towering skyscrapers built on Malabar Hill overlook Banganga Tank.
+Towering skyscrapers on Malabar Hill overlook Banganga Tank.
 In the 18th century, the hill was densely forested and visited only by Hindu pilgrims and Malabari pirates.
-Later, in the 1880s, the British Governor shifted Raj Bhawan from Parel to Malabar Hill and the neighborhood has since been one of the most sought-after real estates in Mumbai.
+Later, in the 1880s, the British Governor shifted Raj Bhawan from Parel to Malabar Hill, and the neighborhood has since become one of Mumbai's most sought-after real estates.

 Banganga tank on Malabar Hill in Mumbai

-Located on Malabar Hill, Banganga Tank is the oldest and largest surviving Hindu place of pilgrimage in Mumbai, still in its historical location.
-The tank has been a tirthasthan (place of pilgrimage) at least since the 12th century and stories of its origin even earlier, are mentioned in the Skanda Purana.
+Banganga Tank, located on Malabar Hill, is the oldest and largest surviving Hindu place of pilgrimage in Mumbai.
+It is still in its historical location.
+The tank has been a tirthasthan (place of pilgrimage) at least since the 12th century, and stories of its origin even earlier are mentioned in the Skanda Purana.
 It is believed Lord Rama visited the site during his search for Sita.

 Rites and rituals performed at the Ghats of Banganga Tank

-Early European visitors to Walkeshwar mention the site as a 'Brahmin village'.
+Early European visitors to Walkeshwar refer to the site as a 'Brahmin village'.
 The ghats surrounding Banganga Tank are maintained by the Gaud Saraswat Brahmin Temple Trust.
 The materials required for performing ceremonies, like flowers, incense, and coconut, are arranged by hereditary Brahmin priests from diverse communities living at Walkeshwar for many centuries.
-They conduct a variety of Hindu rituals like thread ceremonies, childbirth, marriages, cremation rites, morning and evening libations, and offerings of pitripujas and shraddh.
+They perform a variety of Hindu rituals, such as thread ceremonies, childbirth, marriages, cremation rites, morning and evening libations, and offerings of pitripujas and shraddh.

 A natural spring located at the northeast corner of Banganga Tank

-Banganga tank is fed by a natural spring located at the northeast corner.
-It is believed, this is the point where Lord Rama shot an arrow (bana) into the ground, thereby releasing the waters of the underground Ganges (Patalganga), hence the name Banganga.
+A natural spring at the northeast corner feeds Banganga Tank.
+It is believed that this was the point where Lord Rama shot an arrow (bana) into the ground, thereby releasing the waters of the underground Ganges (Patalganga), hence the name Banganga.
 The water that emerges from the spring is considered pure and used in Hindu rituals.

 View of the Banganga Tank from the Parashuram temple

-Hindu pilgrims perform parikrama (circumambulation) in a circular direction along a path going around Banganga Tank, starting from the south end.
+Hindu pilgrims perform parikrama (circumambulation) in a circular direction along a path around Banganga Tank, starting from the south end.
 The important temples are located on the parikrama.
-The ghats have spatial division according to specific rituals; south and west are used for rituals of the dead and north and east are used for auspicious rites.
+Specific rituals divide the ghats spatially; rituals of the dead take place in the south and west, while auspicious rites take place in the north and east.

 Paved stone steps going down from Walkeshwar Temple to Banganga Tank

-Paved stone steps going down from Walkeshwar Temple to Banganga Tank.
-In the past, most temples along the parikrama were connected to the ghats which allowed pilgrims to directly enter the temple after performing purification rituals in the tank.
-Unfortunately, access to the tank is now blocked at several points due to encroachments on the ghats.
+There are stone steps that descend from Walkeshwar Temple to Banganga Tank.
+Historically, the ghats connected most temples along the parikrama, enabling pilgrims to directly enter the temple after performing purification rituals in the tank.
+Unfortunately, encroachments on the ghats have blocked access to the tank at several points.

 A dhwajastambh (flagpole) stands in the middle of the Banganga Tank

-In the middle of Banganga Tank stands a dhwajastambh (flagpole), which symbolizes Mount Meru, considered by Hindus to be the center of the physical, metaphysical, and spiritual universes.
-The water symbolizes the Cosmic Ocean, used in Hindu rituals performed on the ghats.
-The tank is also used for the immersion of ashes from the nearby crematorium.
+In the middle of Banganga Tank stands a dhwajastambh (flagpole), which symbolises Mount Meru, considered by Hindus to be the centre of the physical, metaphysical, and spiritual universes.
+The water symbolises the cosmic ocean, used in Hindu rituals performed on the ghats, the water symbolizes the cosmic ocean.
+The nearby crematorium also uses the tank for the immersion of ashes.

 Ghats on the northern end of Banganga Tank

-The water level in the Banganga Tank is controlled by underground valves and overflow outlets empty into the nearby Arabian Sea.
-During the monsoon months, the tank can overflow, unless regulated by the outlet valves.
+Underground valves control the water level in the Banganga Tank, and overflow outlets empty into the nearby Arabian Sea.
+During the monsoon months, the tank can overflow unless regulated by the outlet valves.
 When the water level is low, it reveals the natural spring from which water enters the tank, which otherwise remains submerged.

 Variety of fishes fed by pilgrims in Banganga Tank

-The Banganga Tank caters not only to the spiritual needs of humans but is also a source of drinking water for birds and neighborhood animals, particularly during the hot summer months.
-The waters of the tank have a variety of fish which are daily fed by pilgrims as an act of piety and jeeva kalyan (animal welfare).
+The Banganga Tank caters not only to the spiritual needs of humans but is also a source of drinking water for birds and neighbourhood animals, particularly during the hot summer months.
+Pilgrims feed a variety of fish in the tank's waters daily as an act of piety and jeeva kalyan (animal welfare).

-Ghats serve multiple purposes, both religious and secular, and is a hub of activity during Hindu festivals like Shivratri, Ganesh Chaturthi, and Diwali.
-Pilgrims use the Banganga tank for bathing, performing suryanamaskar at dawn, and idol immersion.
-Before piped water was made available in homes, the Banganga tank was the main source of drinking water.
+Ghats serve multiple purposes, both religious and secular, and are a hub of activity during Hindu festivals like Shivratri, Ganesh Chaturthi, and Diwali.
+Pilgrims use the Banganga tank to bathe, perform suryanamaskar at dawn, and immerse idols.
+The Banganga tank served as the primary source of drinking water before homes began to provide piped water.

 Temples at the northeast corner of Banganga Tank

-Temples at the northeast corner of Banganga Tank; (from left to right) Mahalakshmi Temple (yellow wall), Vyankatesh Balaji Temple (white dome), Jagannath Mahadeo Temple (white shikara), and Siddheshwar Temple (yellow shikhara).
-Over time, the addition of new buildings and encroachments have blocked the view of the temples from the ghats.
+Temples at the northeast corner of Banganga Tank: (from left to right) Mahalakshmi Temple (yellow wall), Vyankatesh Balaji Temple (white dome), Jagannath Mahadeo Temple (white shikara), and Siddheshwar Temple (yellow shikhara).
+Over time, new buildings and encroachments have blocked the view of the temples from the ghats.

 Winged celestial dancer on pillar capital at Jabreshwar temple

-The Jabreshwar Mahadev Temple is built in the North Indian Nagara style with an elegant shikhara rising above the garbagriha.
-The shikhara is embellished with carvings of musicians, lions, monkeys, and elephants.
-The exterior wall of the sabha mandap has an arched makara torana flanked by celestial dancers on pillar capitals.
-These winged female figures are draped in the local Koli way of wearing the saree.
+Built in the North Indian Nagara style, the Jabreshwar Mahadev Temple features an elegant shikhara that rises above the garbagriha.
+Carvings of musicians, lions, monkeys, and elephants adorn the shikhara.
+The Sabha Mandap's exterior wall features an arched makara torana flanked by celestial dancers on pillar capitals.
+The local Koli style of saree drapes these winged female figures.

-Deepstambhas (lamp pillars) form a distinct feature of Hindu temple architecture in Maharashtra and Goa.
-The deepstambhas at Walkeshwar were earlier used for illumination purposes during Deepavali and other important Hindu festivals, like Dussehra and Shivratri.
+Deepstambhas (lamp pillars) are a distinguishing feature of Hindu temple architecture in Maharashtra and Goa.
+Previously, people used the deepstambhas at Walkeshwar for illumination during Deepavali and other significant Hindu festivals, such as Dussehra and Shivratri.
 A person would climb the deepstambhas and place diyas on the extended branches or in small niches.
-Over time, the practice has been discontinued at Walkeshwar and the deepstambhas now serve as a resting place for pigeons.
+Over time, Walkeshwar has discontinued this practice, and now the deepstambhas serve as a resting place for pigeons.

 Jabreshwar Mahadev Temple seen from Jabreshwar Gali

-The location of Banganga Tank and Walkeshwar is at the foot of the western face of Malabar Hill, on the breaking point of the Arabian Sea.
-The stone-paved Jabreshwar Gali is one of two alleys leading to Banganga Tank from Walkeshwar Road running along the ridge of Malabar Hill.
-The most prominent temple in Jabreshwar Gali is the eponymous Jabreshwar Temple, built in the 1840s by Nathuram Ramdas, father of a leading Bombay merchant, Sir Mangaldas Nathubhai.
+Banganga Tank and Walkeshwar are located at the foot of Malabar Hill's western face, on the Arabian Sea's breaking point.
+The stone-paved Jabreshwar Gali is one of two alleys leading to Banganga Tank from Walkeshwar Road, which runs along the ridge of Malabar Hill.
+The eponymous Jabreshwar Temple is the most prominent temple in Jabreshwar Gali.
+It was built in the 1840s by Nathuram Ramdas, the father of a leading Bombay merchant, Sir Mangaldas Nathubhai.

 The lingam inside the garbhagriha of Jabreshwar Mahadev temple